Sub-floor area showing shifted brick piers causing uneven flooring

 Changed Drainage

-How to fix sinking piers
+How to fix sinking floor piers

 Non-Invasive.
 Laser-Monitored.
 Guaranteed.